pytexas/2026/docs/sponsors/recruiter.md

 ### How It Works

 **Networking Sponsor ($4,000):**
-We give you a dedicated during the Saturday evening Networking Event (6:30–9:00 PM).
+We give you a dedicated table during the Saturday evening Networking Event (6:30–9:00 PM).
 PyTexas promotes the Career Corner to all attendees in advance.
 Attendees may sign up for one-on-one resume review slots with your team (if you'd like).
 You get engineers in a social setting who are voluntarily putting their resume in your hands.

 **Day Pass ($1,500):**
 You run resume reviews informally at your booth throughout your day.
 Put up a sign, spread the word, and attendees stop by between talks for quick feedback.
 You're welcome to request contact info or resumes at your table for opt-in future communication.